dtikhonov/talks/netdev-0x14/lsquic-slides.md

 # Which QUIC do you mean?
 - Google QUIC vs IETF QUIC
-- gQUIC? uQUIC? iQUIC for yogurt?
+- gQUIC? iQUIC?
+We all QUIC for yogurt?
 - Google QUIC is on the way out
 - In the slides that follow, "QUIC" means "IETF QUIC"